busraoguzoglu/PMC-Health-RAG/README.md

 ### Progress - Code

 - preprocessing.ipynb: PDF document parsing.
+- llama_basic_rag.ipynb: RAG with only Llama2, only texts are being used.
-- Demo RAG code with Pgvector/Llama 2 is added and tested.
+- llama_llava_rag.ipynb: RAG with Llama2 for and Llava for the image summarization.